Recognition in Academic Review is Structural, Not Personal

 Projects aren’t funded, awards aren’t granted, and manuscripts are rejected regularly.
 When a strong project doesn’t advance, it’s rarely because the effort was insufficient, the thinking was shallow, or the work lacked originality.
 This is why rejection can feel personal.
 In most cases, the issue is structural rather than individual.

-Institutions use the language and logic of awards when advancing ideas and programs of study.
+Institutions use the language and logic of excellence when advancing ideas and programs of study.
 These decisions aren’t moral evaluations of effort or intent.
 They are decisions made under constraint, guided by institutional priorities and evaluative systems.

 A lack of recognition often feels like a judgment on the quality of the work itself.
 But institutions don’t reward effort directly.
 They reward work that is legible according to institutional values and priorities.